reytler/VueJS-Docker/readme.md

 >3.
 Vuex

 > To use, just use the command "docker-compose up -d" in the root directory and access: http://localhost .

+> Note: The changes made with the container in operation, will be applied normally and updated with the "hot reload".